ultragorira/ultragorira.github.io/_posts/2022-mm-dd-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 ![training](/images/CNN/training.png)

+The model decreased the validation loss until epoch 20, after that it did not anymore.

 Now that the model is trained and we have saved the best performant model, we can test it on the test dataset.
 These images the model has never seen before.

 ```